ddmitov/perl-executing-browser/README.md

 * Multiple directories can be added to the PATH environment variable of every locally executed script.

 **Networking:**
-* PEB can open pages from localhost or from a predefined list of allowed websites.
+* PEB will open only pages from a predefined list of allowed domain names.
 * User agent name can be changed easily from configuration file.

 **Local filesystem:**